Drunken Cranberry Sauce

 When the sauce has thickened, remove from the saucepan, and transfer to a serving bowl.

-Serve warm or cold at the holiday table!
+Serve warm or cold with your favorite holiday meal!

 Erin’s Easy Entertaining Tips and Tricks

-Here are a few tips and tricks for making this cranberry sauce recipe for a crowd:
+Here are a few tips and tricks for making this recipe for a crowd:

 • Make it in advance.
-This recipe for Cranberry Sauce can be served warm or cold, and it keeps well in the fridge.
+This recipe for Cranberry Sauce can be served warm, at room temperature or cold, and it keeps well in the fridge.
 Cook it 1-2 days before your gathering, and keep it cool in the refrigerator until it’s serving time.

 Frequently Asked Questions